joshtynjala/actionscript-3.0-developers-guide/files-and-data/storing-local-data/encrypted-local-storage.md

 #### Limitations of the encrypted local store

-The data in the encrypted local store is protected by the user’s operating system account credentials.
+The data in the encrypted local store is protected by the user's operating system account credentials.
 Other entities cannot access the data in the store unless they can login as that user.
 However, the data is not secure against access by other applications run by an authenticated user.

-Because the user must be authenticated for these attacks to work, the user’s private data is still protected (unless the user account itself is compromised).
+Because the user must be authenticated for these attacks to work, the user's private data is still protected (unless the user account itself is compromised).
 However, data that your application may want to keep secret from users, such as keys used for licensing or digital rights management, is not secure.
 Thus the ELS is not an appropriate location for storing such information.
-It is only an appropriate place for storing a user’s private data, such as passwords.
+It is only an appropriate place for storing a user's private data, such as passwords.

 Data in the ELS can be lost for a variety of reasons.
 For example, the user could uninstall the application and delete the encrypted file.
 Or, the publisher